 Adolescents should be getting 9 to 9 ½ hours of sleep per night, however, studies have shown that they need approximately 9 ¼ hours.
 Most of the time, they aren’t getting nearly enough rest to properly function throughout the day.
-Most of them are only getting between 7 and 7 ¼ hours of sleep per night.
-As a result of this lack of snoozing, their mood, behavior, cognitive ability, academic performance and even their driving is deeply affected.
+Most adolescents may only be getting between 7 and 7 ¼ hours of sleep per night.
+As a result of this lack of snoozing, their mood, behavior, cognitive ability, academic performance and even their driving can be deeply affected.

-It’s tough to negotiate with a teenager, which is why it’s good to know why they aren’t sleeping and what can be done to help.
-Remember, it’s not always their fault, a lot of it has to do with biology.
+It’s tough to negotiate with a teenager, which is why it’s good to know why they aren’t sleeping, and what can be done to help.
+Remember, it’s not always their fault, and a lot of it has to do with biology.

-YouTube, Facebook, Twitter, Instagram and all of those other apps that teens seem to be using today, have been one of the culprits of late night phone and computer use.
-These aren’t the only things that are contributing to sleep loss.
-It’s the actual lights coming off of the screens.
-There is a glow that is emitted from the screens called “blue light”.
-This has a certain frequency that hits the receptors in their eyes, signaling the brain to hold off on the melatonin production.
-It’s best that they stop looking at their screens an hour to an hour and a half before bedtime.
+YouTube, Facebook, Twitter, Instagram and many other social media apps that teens are using have been one of the culprits of late night phone and computer use.
+But these aren’t the only factors that are contributing to sleep loss.
+It can also be the actual lights coming from the screens.
+There is a glow that is emitted from our screens called “blue light”.
+This has a certain frequency that hits the receptors in our eyes, signaling the brain to hold off on the melatonin production.
+It’s always recommended to stop looking at screens between an hour and an hour and a half before bedtime.

 Soccer, karate, scouts and whatever other club your child is in can really take a toll on their sleep habits.
-Teens who are involved in a lot of extracurricular activities have a very small window for sleep.
-We have a mindset that kids should be well-rounded, but there are other ways to do that rather than putting them in all of these clubs and sports.
-Space them out and only do one or two things at a time, don’t overschedule them.
+Teens who are involved in a lot of extracurricular activities may have a very small window for sleep.
+Many of us have the mindset that our kids should be well-rounded, but there are other ways to do that rather than putting them in too many extra-curricular activites.
+Space them out and only do one or two things at a time, rather than overloading their schedule.

 Studies have shown that 35 percent of teenagers have reported stress as a cause for their sleepless nights.
 Those who are getting less than the recommended amount of sleep have more of an issue with stress than those who sleep for the right amount of time.
 Those who slept less than 8 hours per night reported feeling irritable, nervous or anxious, depressed or sad and overwhelmed.
 There are plenty of things that can stress a teenager out such as testing, homework, relationships and general schooling.
-It’s best to talk to them about why they are feeling stressed to try and alleviate the issue before it causes problems with their health.
+It’s best to talk to them about why they’re feeling stressed to try and alleviate the issue, before it starts to cause problems with their health.

 Sleep deprivation really takes a devastating toll on the brain and body of a teenager.
 During the adolescent years, sleep is detrimental.
 Over 90 percent of American high schoolers are lacking the proper amount of sleep needed to function to the full extent of their abilities.
 Studies have shown that only 9 percent of students are meeting that 9 to 9 ½ hour window for sleep.
 Even more alarming is the fact that 20 percent of them are getting less than five hours of sleep per night.